ucf-senior-design/senior-design-mobile/README.md

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.

-### ./ignite directory

-The `ignite` directory stores all things Ignite, including CLI and boilerplate items.
-Here you will find templates you can customize to help you get started with React Native.

 ### ./test directory

 This directory will hold your Jest configs and mocks.